Topics

 2. You can build relationships and trust with potential customers over time and keep existing ones coming back.

-In this article, we’ll cover the five stages of the marketing funnel in relation to your promotional email marketing campaigns, discuss different types of promotional emails and provide a six-step framework for creating promotional emails.
+In this article, we’ll cover the five stages of the marketing funnel in relation to your promotional email marketing campaigns, discuss different types of promotion emails and provide a six-step framework for creating promotional emails.

 The five stages of the marketing funnel (and where email marketing fits in)